-Additional information regarding the NCIB is contained in Note 15 of the Unaudited Interim Condensed Consolidated Financial Statements for the period ended September 30, 2021.
+Additional information regarding the NCIB is contained in Note 17 of the 2021 Consolidated Financial Statements.

 Seasonality

 The Company's sales are subject to seasonal variances that fluctuate in accordance with the normal home building season, particularly in the Canadian market.
 The Company generally experiences higher sales in the second and third quarters compared to the first and fourth quarters.
 This creates a timing difference between free cash flow earned and dividends paid.
 While the Company has leveled dividends to provide a regular income stream to shareholders over the course of a year, the second and third quarters have historically been the Company's most profitable.